MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-sample-data-and-route-to-kql.md

 ## Prerequisites

-* Access to a premium workspace where your Eventstream and KQL Database are located.
+* Access to a premium workspace with **Contributor** or above permissions where your Eventstream and KQL Database are located.
+* A KQL Database created in your workspace.

 ## Create an eventstream and add sample bike data